dstreiff/CLI-Commands/README.md

 # CLI Commands REST API (Java Spring Boot)
 Site link: https://cli-commands-0-production.up.railway.app/swagger-ui/index.html /commands-controller

 #### With the plethora of CLI commands to learn, it is helpful to have an API which returns us commands that we often forget.
-This Commands API stores command line snippets along with a short description of what it does.(, as well as which platform it's for).
+This Commands API stores command line snippets along with a short description of what it does.
 ### The purpose of this project is to learn and practice concepts related to:
+> - Java Spring Boot
 > - Building a REST API
-> - Java Spring Boot
-> - 3-tier Architectural Pattern
+> - 3-Tier Architectural Pattern
-> - ...
+> - Containerizing applications using Docker

 #### More specifically, I used the following:
 > - Dependency injection